 |4.1 – 6.0||F||F|

-Exchange students stay at one of several residence hall affiliated with the university.
+Exchange students stay at one of several residence halls affiliated with the university.
 The housing contract is for 6 months: September 1 through February 28 (fall semester) and March 1 through August 31 (spring semester).
 Space is limited so students are encouraged to apply as early as possible.
 A deposit may be required at the time of application.
 The International Office provides assistance in finding accommodations in private off-campus apartments.

 Exchange students are required to pay an administrative fee of 39euro at the beginning of the semester which is for the German “Studentenwerk”, the national Student Association.